Title | Description | Composer | Voicing | |

 Lullaby (Treble) |

+New to Morton Music – digital copies are now available from RSCM Music Direct (UK) via the Other Countries link.
 This gentle piece expresses the feelings of Mary as she reflects on the child she has borne.
 She feels affection for the sweet young babe she holds in her arms.
 Yet there is also wonderment and awe, as she understands his true nature and grapples with what the future holds for him.
 These are feelings similar to what any mother would have for her child.
 A mother’s love is a universal theme.
 It can be understood by people of all faiths and creeds.
 Therefore, this piece, while sacred, can be sung in secular contexts as well as in services.
 A version of this piece is also available in SATB voicing here.
-The recording above is by the University of Queensland Chamber Singers, 2022, conducted by Graeme Morton.
-Watch the full score preview video here! |
+The recording below is by the University of Queensland Chamber Singers, 2022, conducted by Graeme Morton.
+Watch the full score preview video here!

 |||